 Additional ticket (Zusatzticket)

-Additional tickets are tickets offered in public transport for the use of additional services or as a supplement ticket to already purchased ticket
+An additional ticket is a ticket offered for the use of additional services or as a supplement ticket to an already purchased ticket.

-For example, if a passenger has a ticket from the above-mentioned zones and wants to travel further to some stations, which are out that particular zone for which he/she possesses a ticket, then there is the cheaper option of an additional ticket.
-The German names for additional tickets are Zusatzkarte, Zusatzticket or Anschlusskarte.
+For example, if a passenger has a ticket from the above-mentioned zones and wants to travel further to some stations, which are out of that particular zone for which he/she possesses a ticket, then there is the cheaper option of an additional ticket.
+German names for additional tickets are Zusatzkarte, Zusatzticket, or Anschlusskarte.

-There is also an additional ticket for bicycle and pets.
+There are also additional tickets for bicycles and pets.

 Deutsche Bahn Bus Routes

-Germany railways (Deutsche Bahn) also operates buses on few long routes.
-In the last century, many long bus routes were abandoned in order to facilitate Rail Network.
+The German railway (Deutsche Bahn) also operates buses on few long routes.
+In the last century, many long bus routes were abandoned in order to facilitate the rail network.
 These remaining bus routes are fully incorporated with rail routes.
-Seat reservation is must in these long route buses.
+Seat reservation is a must in these long route buses.
 To learn more about bus routes, please click on this link.

-A taxi can be booked before arrival on German Airport.
-All taxi firms accept credit cards and some even other means of electronic transfers.
+A taxi can be booked before arrival at German Airport.
+All taxi firms accept credit cards and some of them even other means of electronic transfers.
 Please check the contacts of city taxi links given below to book a taxi before arrival.
 Moreover, there are taxi ranks (taxi stands) outside every airport and railway station.

-Following app is recommended by the taxi association of Germany.
+Following is the recommended app by the taxi association of Germany.

 Links to other major taxi-apps working in Germany are given below.

-Below are the links to the taxi association of Germany.
-This provides information about member taxi companies in major cities.
+Below are weblinks to the taxi association of Germany.
+They provide information about their member taxi companies in major cities.

-The web link given below contains contact numbers of most major taxi services in Germany.
+The weblink given below contains the contact numbers of major taxi services in Germany.

-The tariffs are determined by the Governor and apply to the entire district.
-Taximeters are required in cities over 50,000 inhabitants.
+Tariffs are determined by the Governing body and are applied to the entire district.
+Taximeters are required in cities with over 50,000 inhabitants.
 In smaller cities and towns, entrepreneurs can choose their own fare and no taximeters are required.

 Carpooling in Germany

-Nationwide high-quality networks of roadways and railways make the air transport less favorite choice for passengers.
-Before 2003, air transport had only 1% share in nationwide passenger mobility.
-After 2003 airlines had introduced several attracting offers and cuts in fares and the number of passengers traveling through air transport significantly increased.
-But still, the air transport sector is under pressure due to the introduction of newer high-speed trains and also, many people only visit Germany to experience Autobahn driving.
+Nationwide high-quality networks of roadways and railways make air transport less favorite choice for passengers.
+Before 2003, air transport had only a 1% share in nationwide passenger mobility.
+After 2003 airlines had introduced several attractive offers and cuts in their fares.
+The number of passengers traveling through air transport significantly increased after 2003.
+But still, the air transport sector is under pressure due to the introduction of newer high-speed trains, and also, many people only visit Germany to experience Autobahn driving.

-This high competition also caused the bankruptcy of some regional airlines like famous Air Berlin and caused some other to cease operations entirely or on certain routes.
+This high competition also caused the bankruptcy of some regional airlines like the famous Air Berlin and caused some others to cease operations entirely or on certain routes.

 Lufthansa Regional is the biggest association of airlines that operates inside Germany and also in some neighboring nations.
-There were initially five companies but three have ceased their operations and till today Lufthansa Regional includes two companies namely: Air Dolomiti and Lufthansa CityLine.
+They were initially a union of five companies but three have ceased their operations and till today Lufthansa Regional includes two companies namely: Air Dolomiti and Lufthansa CityLine.
 On some routes, Air Dolomiti operates separately under its own brand name.